-1. - Main part of the body with optical system;
+1. - Main part of the body and optical system;

-2. - Headrest; which is suspended on large screws that are moveable.
+a) - Headrest, which is suspended on large screws that are moveable.

 The headrest consists two parts, it is reclining.
 It can be folded away upwards or sideways.
 That element allows making an automatic adjustment to any size of the head of an observer and after adjustment of eye interpupillary distance.